Org-Space-Medicine-Engineering-Design/project-lunar/Inspiration4/README.md

 Characteristics:

 * One row per participant-timepoint
-* Suitable for PCA
-* Suitable for clustering
+* Suitable for data integration
-* Suitable for correlation analysis
+* Suitable for harmonization workflows
-* Suitable for machine-learning workflows
+* Suitable for downstream dataset generation

 ---